-New in 2011, Omanhene developed a first-of-its-kind educational simulation for elementary and junior high school students.
+In 2012, Omanhene revised and improved upon the first-of-its-kind educational simulation for elementary and junior high school students.
 The simulation has students role play various positions in a fictional post-colonial African country and confronts them with economic and cultural challenges.
 The highlight of this curriculum is a fictional negotiation between an offshore corporation and a group of small-scale farmers.
 This simulation has been enthusiastically received by both public and parochial school teachers who have used it.